 - Discovery Center : Discovery Center exhibits allow children to explore a variety of real objects and age-appropriate tools, all set in immersive fantasy environments that encourage learning through play.
 Children and their caregivers are engaged in activities, experiments and conversations in order to experience the reward of discovering on their own, as they explore topics including: Biology, Geology, Physical Sciences, Engineering Design and the 'process of science' more generally.
 Volunteers must be comfortable working with infants, toddlers, and children under age 8.

 - Exhibit Hall Interpretation : The Exhibit Hall Interpretation Department stimulates interest, inquiry, and enthusiasm about science and technology through hands-on activities.
 Volunteers initiate informal science discussions with visitors by walking the exhibit halls with props to help visitors engage with exhibit components; they may also set up a hands-on activities cart in an exhibit to explore a particular concept with visitors.

-- Live Animal Center : The Live Animal Center (LAC) cares for the Museum’s collection of live animals.
-The collection of over 100 animals is used for the Museum's educational activities such as exhibits, live presentations and school programs.
+- Live Animal Center : The Live Animal Center (LAC) cares for the museum’s collection of live animals.
+The collection of over 100 animals is used for the museums educational activities such as exhibits, live presentations and school programs.
 Volunteers help with the maintenance of the Live Animal Center, including much cage cleaning, floor sweeping, and other tasks as required.
 Volunteers also assist in the handling, care, and feeding of animals used for educational programs in the Museum.